Accessibility Tools

 Last entrance: 1 hour before closing for The National Museum of Art of Romania and the Art Collections Museum and 30 minutes for the Theodor Pallady Museum, the K. H. Zambaccian Museum and the temporary exhibitions.

-On January 26, 2025, the Throne Room, the Royal Dining Room and the Voïvods’ Stairs will be closed to the public.
+On March 19 and 23, 2025, The Throne Room, The Royal Dining Room and The Voïvods’ Stairs will be closed to the public.

 The National Museum of Art of Romania